imanlab/iml_dl_tutorial/resources/learning-resources/README.md

 ## Coursera Machine Learning

-[Coursera Machine learning course](Coursera%20Machine%20learning.md) provides a broad introduction to machine learning, datamining, and statistical pattern recognition.
+[Coursera Machine Learning course](Coursera%20Machine%20Learning.md) provides a broad introduction to machine learning, datamining, and statistical pattern recognition.
 It is mainly theoretical (even if there are some practical projects to develop in Matlab), so it is a good starting point if you are really at the beginning of your learning on ML/DL.

+## Coursera Deep Learning Specialization

+[Coursera Deep Learning Specialization course](Coursera%20Deep%20Learning%20Specialization.md) is a course specialized in DL.
+You will build and train Neural Network architectures such as Convolutional Neural Networks, Recurrent Neural Networks, LSTMs, Transformers, and learn how to make them better with strategies such as Dropout, BatchNorm, Xavier/He initialization, and more.

 ## Machine learning mastery